mongoosastic/mongoosastic/README.md

 The default behavior is all fields get indexed into Elasticsearch.
-This can be a little wasteful especially considering that the document is now just being duplicated between mongodb and Elasticsearch so you should consider opting to index only certain fields by specifying ''es_indexed'' on the fields you want to store:
+This can be a little wasteful especially considering that the document is now just being duplicated between mongodb and Elasticsearch so you should consider opting to index only certain fields by specifying `es_indexed` on the fields you want to store: